Return to 1616

 Ten species of small mammals and marsupials did not survive the changes to the island’s ecology - the western barred bandicoot, chuditch, mulgara, dibbler, greater stick-nest rat, desert mouse, Shark Bay mouse, heath mouse, woylie and boodie.
 Find out more about some of these animals here.

 But Return to 1616 brings hope.
 With the sheep believed removed and most of the goats now gone, habitats are returning to how they would have appeared to Dirk Hartog in 1616.
 A cat eradication program is underway to restore the natural balance of predators.
 When the cats are gone, ten native animal species and two extra marsupials will be returned.

 Plants and habitats must be restored before small mammals can be returned to Dirk Hartog Island National Park.
 To do this introduced herbivores, goats and sheep, must be removed.

 Major destocking efforts began on the island in 2007 when the pastoral leaseholders removed about 4,000 sheep and 750 goats from the island by barge.
 This was in preparation for the change in tenure from pastoral lease to national park.
 Teams of Parks and Wildlife staff then culled the remaining sheep and most of the goats between 2008 and 2013.

 While over 10,000 goats and 5,000 sheep have been removed from Dirk Hartog Island since 2007, the last of the goats will be the most challenging to remove.
-In 2014 the eradication team are incorporating new methods into their operations and are systematically surveying the entire island twice a year.
+It is estimated that less than 50 goats remain on the island in 2015.